-‘Mirror, Mirror’ by Spike Milligan is a nine line poem that is contained within one block of text.
-The lines do not not conform to a specific rhyme scheme, but that doesn’t mean there aren’t moments of rhyme within the text, as well as other poetic techniques that help to create rhythm.
+‘Mirror, Mirror’ by Spike Milligan is a nine-line poem that is contained within one block of text.
+The lines do not conform to a specific rhyme scheme, but that doesn’t mean there aren’t moments of rhyme within the text, as well as other poetic techniques that help to create rhythm.

 Alliteration is another technique used in the poem.
 It occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “blind boy” in line eight.

 Another important technique that is commonly used within poetry is enjambment.
 This occurs when a line is cut off before its natural stopping point.
 It forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
 A clear, dramatic example of this is line four in which “But” is the only word.